 bio & contact

 Julie Herndon is a composer and performer working with internal/external space through improvisation, text, graphics, and electronics.
 Her work explores the body’s relationship to the self, to performance, and to tools like musical instruments and personal technology.
 Her electroacoustic work has been described as “blended to inhabit a surprisingly expressive space” (San Francisco Classical Voice).
 Her compositions have been performed by ensembles including JACK Quartet, Dal Niente, Ensemble Proton Bern, Line Upon Line Percussion, TAK Ensemble, Retro Disco, and Left Coast Chamber Ensemble.
-Performances include festivals and venues such as Artistry Space and Hotel Vagabond in Singapore, soundSCAPE in Italy, MATA Festival and MIS-EN_PLACE Bushwick in New York, Artistry Space in Singapore, Musée des Beaux-Arts in Dijon, Ely Cathedral in Cambridgeshire, and Hot Air Festival in San Francisco.
+Performances include festivals and venues such as Artistry Space and Hotel Vagabond in Singapore, soundSCAPE in Italy, MIS-EN_PLACE Bushwick in New York, Artistry Space in Singapore, Musée des Beaux-Arts in Dijon, Ely Cathedral in Cambridgeshire, and Hot Air Festival in San Francisco.

 contact: jherndon [at] ccrma [dot] stanford [dot] edu